vapoursynth/vapoursynth/doc/gpufilters.rst

 three frees them in the right order (views, image, then freeGPUMemory) where a call per object could not express the ordering.
-The *bytes* argument is what the object pins in device memory, counted against the in-flight retention budget until release; pass 0 for host side bookkeeping.
+The *bytes* argument is what the object pins in device memory, counted against the in-flight retention budget from submit until release; pass 0 for host side bookkeeping.
 Retentions are released on the schedule described above — the pool's next submit, the context's next acquire, a pressure sweep or pool destruction — so the guarantee is that nothing is recycled early, not that it comes back at a particular moment.